Dying Room Only: Plot

-Bob Mitchell and his wife, Jean, are driving through the hot Arizona desert on their way home to Los Angeles.
-A detour has taken them 100 miles out of the way down a deserted road because Jean insisted on taking photographs of a particular area to take back to their daughter.
-Bob is irritated by the delay in getting home and, after he throws a few jabs at Jean, the two stop at a roadside cafe/inn called the Arroyo Motel.
-It's a rundown claptrap and, aside from cook Jim Cutler and one customer named Tom King, the place is empty.
-But the two travelers are hungry, and the diner will do for now.
-To their surprise, both Jim and Tom are hostile and downright rude to them.
-The situation makes Jean uncomfortable.
-She tries to call home using the payphone but the line is busy.
+Bob Mitchell and his wife Jean are driving through the Arizona desert on their way home to Los Angeles.
+A detour takes them 100 miles out of the way down a deserted road because Jean insisted on taking photographs of a particular area to take back to their daughter.
+The couple later stops at the Arroyo Motel, a rundown roadside cafe/inn.
+Aside from cook Jim Cutler and customer Tom King, the place is empty.
+To their surprise, both Jim and Tom are hostile to them.
+Feeling uncomfortable, Jean tries to call home using a payphone, but the line is busy.

-Jean gets up to go to the restroom and wash her face.
+Jean goes to the restroom and washes her face.
 When she returns, Bob is nowhere to be found.
-Perhaps he went to use the bathroom himself, she thinks.
-Their station wagon is still parked outside.
+She thinks he also went to the bathroom.
 Minutes pass and still no Bob.
-A tight-lipped Jim and Tom are extremely unhelpful, telling Jean that Bob probably just abandoned her.
-At Jean's request, Tom agrees to go into the men's room to see if her husband is alright.
-When Tom emerges, he tells Jean that Bob isn't there.
+Jim and Tom are unhelpful, telling Jean that Bob probably just abandoned her.
+At Jean's request, Tom agrees to go into the men's room to see if Bob is alright.
+Tom later emerges, saying that Bob is not there.

 Jean goes next door to the motel, where a woman named Vi works the front desk.
-She's also vaguely unfriendly and of no help.
-Unbeknownst to Jean, hurried calls are being made between Vi and Jim in the diner.
-Starting to worry even more, Jean tries to go inside the cafe men's room, but it is locked.
-Jim finally opens the door when Jean threatens to call the police.
-Bob isn't around but she does notice a second door.
-The cook refuses to open it for her, and Jean contacts the police.
-Meanwhile, someone drives off in the Mitchell station wagon and Jean runs out screaming for her husband.
+She is also unfriendly and of no help.
+Unbeknownst to Jean, hurried calls are made between Vi and Jim.
+Jean tries to go inside the cafe men's room, but it is locked.
+Jim opens the door when Jean threatens to call the police.
+Bob is not there, but she does notice a second door.
+The cook refuses to open it, and Jean contacts the police.
+Meanwhile, someone drives off in the Mitchell car and Jean runs out screaming for her husband.

-Night has now fallen, and the sheriff arrives.
-As Jean tells her story, the officer looks bewildered.
-In fact, the door to the men's room isn't locked.
-The other door inside leads to an old storage shed, but there’s still no trace of Bob.
+Night falls and the sheriff arrives.
+However, he does not believe Jean's story.
+He then sees the door to the men's room is not locked.
+The other door inside leads to an old storage shed, but there is no trace of Bob.
 An APB is put out for the car, and Jean plans on staying in the motel until further notice from the sheriff.
-Neither Jim nor Vi are particularly happy to have her hang around.
-Despite Jean's plea for him to check out the other rooms, the sheriff doesn't see any cause to do so.
+Despite Jean's plea for him to check out the other rooms, the sheriff does not see any cause to do so.